- Home

 It’s easy to overspend during the festive season, especially when we’re bombarded by Christmas advertising encouraging us to splash out on everything from food to party wear, as well as presents for friends and family.

 The financial pressures that come with this time of year can make it extremely difficult to manage your finances, particularly when the cost of living is already squeezing budgets.
-Fortunately, there are plenty of ways to keep costs down if you plan ahead.
+Fortunately, there are plenty of ways to keep costs down with a bit of careful planning.

 Here’s our rundown of some of the ways you can cut costs this Christmas, so that you don’t end up with a festive financial hangover.